AdguardTeam/KnowledgeBaseDNS/docs/private-dns/connect-devices/mobile-and-desktop/ios.md

 sidebar_position: 3
 ---

-To connect an iOs device to AdGuard DNS, first add it to Dashboard:
+To connect an iOS device to AdGuard DNS, first add it to *Dashboard*:

 1. smth
 1. smth